The Tithing Sermon

 Once a year between the building funds sermon and the Catholic charities

 sermon and the Peter's Pence sermon would come the dreaded tithing sermon.
-And this always consisted of a droning video sermon by the archbishop, followed by the living testimony of a married couple usually from Minnesota or someplace up in the cold North Midwest, testifying to the miracles that happened in their life after they opened their heart to the Lord and begin tithing.
+And this always consisted of a droning video sermon by the archbishop, followed by the living testimony of a married couple usually from Minnesota or someplace up in the cold North Midwest, testifying to the miracles that happened in their lives after they opened their hearts to the Lord and begin tithing.

 These were sturdy coldweather people who inevitably looks like they had been carved out of huge blocks of unsalted butter.
-Anyway, there were no flat screen TVs back then, so they would wheel over from the school the largest TV they had, pop in a cassette and there before your eyes would appear the archbishop citing some obscure Bible verse or another, well really not obscure but frequently ignored, about the duty and virtue of tithing.
+Anyway, there were no flat screen TVs back then, so they would wheel over from the school the largest TV they had, pop in a cassette and there before your eyes would appear the archbishop citing some worn down Bible verse or another, well really not worn down so much as ignored, about the duty and virtue of tithing (gross not net).

 I say he was the archbishop because in Oklahoma the bishop of Oklahoma City is also the archbishop of an area consisting of Oklahoma City, Tulsa and some semi converted parts of Arkansas.

-Anyway they would tell you that they started tithing and all of a sudden their paralyzed child got up out of the wheelchair and danced, or they won the lottery, or their lost dog came home or something.
+The pious couple would tell you that they started tithing and all of a sudden their paralyzed child got up out of his wheelchair and danced, or that they won the lottery, or their lost dog Shep came home after 7 years.

-It was as predictable and boring as hell, and I don’t know if anybody fell for it, but they seemed earnest.
+It was all as predictable and boring as hell, and I don’t know if anybody fell for it, but the couple always seemed sincere.